 Weather maps are a thoroughly developed examples of animation of spatial displays to communicate information to the general public [6].
 The movement of a weather system will follow a forecasted path.
 All map users can follow the animated path of the weather system across the geography over a specified period.

-The Australian Cancer Atlas [62] provides tours that change the display to draw users’ attention to areas on the map that are relevant to the story.
+The Australian Cancer Atlas [62] provides tours that change the display to draw users’ attention to areas on the map that are relevant to the interpretation.
 This implementation of animation gives users tools to plan their exploration.

 Figure 6 shows two examples of more sophisticated interactive maps.
 The Spanish Cancer map (left) contains a linked display between a choropleth map and time series plots of cancer change.
 In linked plots, changing values in one display will trigger changes of corresponding elements in another display.
 Here, the temporal change in the choropleth map can be played out as an animation.
 Mousing over the time series plots will highlight the line for a particular region.
 The Canadian Breast Cancer Mortality map (right) has a magnifying glass that allows the user to zoom into small areas.
 It is easy to control and shows precise details in small areas.